 So the blog that’s about starting a business as a mum is now a business in its own right!

 Helen Lindop is the owner of www.businessplusbaby.com, a blog dedicated to helping mums of babies and toddlers start their own businesses.
 For updates on her book, sign up to her Start Up Tips Newsletter.Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡